ASDA Mobile review 2023: our expert verdict on their network

 ASDA Mobile benefits reviewed

-While more and more UK networks have removed inclusive EU roaming from their plans, ASDA Mobile still let you use your regular allowance in the EU at no extra cost.
+While many UK networks (including ASDA’s hosts Vodafone) have removed their inclusive EU roaming, ASDA have thankfully kept theirs in place.
+You can use your plan in these EU countries at no extra cost.

-Unfortunately you’ll now be limited to just 5GB of your monthly allowance while abroad (down from 25GB).
-This can feel quite restrictive and if you go over that you’ll have to pay their EU roaming rates.
+But they do restrict you to 5GB of your monthly allowance while you’re there.
+That’s less than what many other networks let you use abroad, and if you go over that you’ll have to pay these EU roaming rates.

 Useful link: Our top-rated networks for roaming

-Useful link: The best networks for extra data charges
+Useful link: The best UK networks for kids

 ASDA Mobile deals and special offers